trackmastersteve/HackServ/README.md

 # bot
 Simple IRC bot written in python.
 This bot is for educational purposes only!
-Do NOT use this bot on a computer without permission from the owner!
+Do NOT use this bot on a computer or network without written permission from the owner!

 So far it only responds to the following commands: